March 25, 2026 4 min read

 Porcupines are active in the spring - just like us, they are happy to be outside again!
 That whole 'they can shoot their quills' concept is a myth, you can get very close to a porcupine if they let you.

-Don’t be afraid to make a backup plan: We are big fans of the “monitor and adjust” adventure philosophy.
-If your chosen hike or destination is closed, a stream crossing is too deep to safely cross, or the trailhead parking lot is overcrowded, just check out your Lizard Map to get the the big picture and make a new plan.
+If your chosen hike or destination is closed, a stream crossing is too deep to safely cross, or the trailhead parking lot is a bit too crowded for your taste, just check out your Lizard Map to get the the big picture and make a new plan.
+This is the beauty of adventuring beyond the blue dot.
+Your Lizard Map will always give you plans A. B. C. and D. whenever you want hem.

 Daffodils are a sure sign that spring has arrived!